AntarikshRanjan/YungDrip/docs/vaishnavi.md

 Write what you are working on.

-Name:
+Name:vaishnavi
-Task:
+Task: till "product page layout
-Status:

-Example:

-Name: Harshit
-Task: Next.js setup
 Status: In progress

 ---

 ## End of Day Update

-Date:
+Date:05/03/26

-What done today:
+What done today: pushing the progress

-Issues:
+Issues:-

-Next plan:
+Next plan:-